 French museum network hit by ransomware attack

-Some of the venues in the network are hosting competitions for the Summer Olympics.
+Some venues in the network are hosting competitions for the Summer Olympics.

-Some of the venues in the network are hosting competitions for the Summer Olympics.
+Some venues in the network are hosting competitions for the Summer Olympics.

 The attack, detected on Sunday, hit data systems used by around 40 museums across France.

-Despite the breach, Paris authorities said on Tuesday that there has been no disruption to the Olympic events.
+Paris authorities and the Grand Palais-RMN network said there has been no disruption to the Olympic events.

+“To date, no data extraction has been detected,” the Grand Palais-RMN said in a statement, adding its technical teams are “fully mobilised” to fix the incident “as best as possible”.

 The Grand Palais is hosting fencing and taekwondo competitions, while the Chateau de Versailles, also part of the RMN network, is the venue for equestrian sports and the modern pentathlon.